Swag's Jazzfest FAQ - Tickets

 When do tickets go on sale?

 Usually the day after the performers are announced.
-For the 2012 festival, tickets went on sale starting Dec 14.

 How do I get advance tickets?